MICHIGAN COINS FOR

 TOWN USA Mackinaw

-City, Michigan An unfortunate internet rumor declared this attraction
+City, Michigan An

-an alien, Bigfoot, a mermaid, and the Loch Ness monster) were our most
+a mermaid, and the Loch Ness monster) were our most popular from last year’s

-popular from last year’s trip and sold out within a few weeks.
-We stocked up on more this time
+trip and sold out within a few weeks.

-around.
-Uncirculated copper cents.
-With backstamps – you will receive 4 pennies. #MI61 - $4.99 |
+backstamps – you will receive 4 pennies. #MI61 - $4.99 |

 O’BRIEN’S

-TREASURE CHEST GIFT SHOP The gift shop has a 4-die machine, and a backstamp that
+shop has a 4-die machine, and a backstamp that features the store’s

-features the store’s identifying information.
+identifying information.
+Designs:

-Bridge; Ft.
 Michilimackinac; Mackinac Island horse-drawn carriage.
-Pressed on cleaned 1974D copper cents. |
+Pressed

-CANDY CORNER/WINDJAMMER GIFT SHOP This shop has two
+CANDY CORNER/WINDJAMMER GIFT SHOP This shop has two machines,

-machines, side-by-side.
-A newer 4-die
+side-by-side.
+A newer 4-die machine

-Bridge; and Upper Peninsula map outline.
+and Upper Peninsula map outline.
+All

-name.
+coins from this machine include a backstamp with the store’s name.
 That machine will be added in October 2023.
-The second machine is a
+The second machine is a single-die machine

-single-die machine (set #MI65) that has been around for decades – and the
+(set #MI65) that has been around for decades – and the rough surface of the

-rough surface of the pressed coins sure looks like it.
-It has a map of Michigan on the front, and
+pressed coins sure looks like it.
+It

-These are pressed on cleaned copper cents and may show signs of streaking
+and may show signs of streaking or fingerprints.
+We

-or fingerprints.
-We have this single-coin set in stock. |
+have this single-coin set in stock. |

 |||||